 Brain metastases (mets) form when cancer spreads to the brain from other parts of the body.
 Whole-brain radiation and surgery may not be ideal because of the sensitive structures in the brain.
-That's why when it comes to managing your brain metastases and their related symptoms, you need an effective treatment option that won't affect your healthy brain tissue.
+That's why you need an effective treatment option that won't affect your healthy brain tissue.

-For a physician referral or to find out if you're a candidate for CyberKnife treatment, please call us.
+For a physician referral or to find out if you're a candidate for this treatment, please call us.

 MedStar Franklin Square Medical Center